shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 #### Request signing

 If [SAML request signing](../../integration/saml.md#sign-saml-authentication-requests-optional) is desired, a certificate must be obtained.
 This certificate can be self-signed which has the advantage of not having to prove ownership of an arbitrary Common Name (CN) to a public Certificate Authority (CA).

-NOTE:
-Because SAML request signing requires certificate signing, you must complete these steps to use SAML with this feature enabled.
+If you choose to enable SAML request signing, the manual steps below will need to be completed before you are able to use SAML, since it requires certificate signing to happen.

-To enable SAML request signing:

-1. Open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650) and indicate that you want request signing enabled.
-1. GitLab will work with you on sending the Certificate Signing Request (CSR) for you to sign.
-Alternatively, the CSR can be signed with a public CA.
-1. After the certificate is signed, you can then use the certificate and its associated private key to complete the `security` section of the [SAML configuration](#activate-saml-with-switchboard) in Switchboard.

-Authentication requests from GitLab to your identity provider can now be signed.
+To enable SAML request signing, indicate on your SAML [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650) that you want request signing enabled.
+GitLab works with you on sending the Certificate Signing Request (CSR) for you to sign.
+Alternatively, the CSR can be signed with a public CA. After the certificate is signed, GitLab adds the certificate and its associated private key to the `security` section of the SAML configuration.
+Authentication requests from GitLab to your identity provider can then be signed.

 #### SAML groups

 With SAML groups you can configure GitLab users based on SAML group membership.

-To enable SAML groups, add the [required elements](../../integration/saml.md#configure-users-based-on-saml-group-membership) to your SAML configuration in [Switchboard](#activate-saml-with-switchboard) or to the SAML block you provide in a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
+To enable SAML groups, add the [required elements](../../integration/saml.md#configure-users-based-on-saml-group-membership) to the SAML configuration block you provide in your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).

 #### Group sync